Find Trade Colleges

 Top 10 Best Allied Health & Medical Assisting Services Associate Degree Schools

-Our analysis found Herzing University - Birmingham to be the best school for allied health & medical assisting services students who want to pursue a associate degree in Alabama.
-Located in the suburb of Birmingham, Herzing University - Birmingham is a private not-for-profit school with a fairly small student population.
+Our 2023 rankings named Herzing University - Birmingham the best school in Alabama for allied health & medical assisting services students working on their associate degree.
+Located in the suburb of Birmingham, Herzing University - Birmingham is a private not-for-profit school with a small student population.

 Medical Assisting majors at Herzing University - Birmingham take out an average of $21,467 in student loans while working on their Associate Degree.